OpenCLIM/ecocrop/README.md

 ### Using an Anaconda environment
 Alternatively, it is possible to download the code and set up the environment required to run it manually using anaconda:
 - First set up an anaconda environment with the required packages in.
 This can be done on Windows, Mac or Linux operating systems.
-- Installation instructions and downloads for each operating system can be found on the [Anaconda website](https://www.anaconda.com/download).
+Installation instructions and downloads for each operating system can be found on the [Anaconda website](https://www.anaconda.com/download).
 It should not take longer than an hour to install on most relatively modern computers.
-- Download the EcoCrop repository to your local machine using `git clone https://github.com/OpenCLIM/ecocrop.git` or `git clone git@github.com:OpenCLIM/ecocrop.git` from the shell/terminal/commandline if git is installed, or `gh repo clone OpenCLIM/ecocrop` if you are on Windows and have the [Git Command Line client](https://cli.github.com/) installed.
+- Download the EcoCrop repository to your local machine using `git clone https://github.com/OpenCLIM/ecocrop.git` or `git clone git@github.com:OpenCLIM/ecocrop.git` from the shell/terminal/commandline if git is installed, or `gh repo clone OpenCLIM/ecocrop` if you use the [Git Command Line client](https://cli.github.com/).
 If git/Git CLI is not installed a zip file of the repository can be obtained from [zenodo](https://zenodo.org/doi/10.5281/zenodo.10843625) or the DOI button at the top of this README.
 - Once anaconda is installed, create a separate environment containing only the packages necessary to run EcoCrop.
-The correct environment can be set up using the environment.yml file provided in the EcoCrop repository by running `conda env create -f /path/to/environment.yml`, replacing `/path/to/` with the full path of the directory/folder of the repository or where the environment.yml file is if it has been moved.
+The correct environment can be set up using the [environment.yml](https://github.com/OpenCLIM/ecocrop/blob/main/environment.yml) (Mac or Linux) or [environment_windows.yml](https://github.com/OpenCLIM/ecocrop/blob/main/environment_windows.yml) file (Windows) provided in the repository by running `conda env create -f /path/to/environment.yml`, replacing `/path/to/` with the full path of the directory/folder of the repository or where the environment.yml or environment_windows.yml file is if it has been moved.
 If on a Windows machine it is recommended to do this in the 'Anaconda Prompt' that is installed when you install Anaconda.
 For Mac or Linux users this can be done in the terminal/shell.
 This should also not take longer than an hour to complete on most relatively modern computers.
 - Once the environment is installed, activate it using `conda activate ecocroptest` and you are ready to go!

 Edits can be made to the variables at the start of the test script if necessary, but it is recommended to leave these as they are for the purposes of testing.
 - Ensure the ecocroptest environment is active by running `conda activate ecocroptest` in the Anaconda Prompt (Windows) or terminal/shell (Mac/Linux)
 - Ensure you are in the directory containing all the repository files, including the test script.
-Use the 'cd' command in the prompt/terminal/shell to change directory.
-The current directory can be checked with the 'pwd' command and the files in the current directory can be viewed with 'ls'
+Use the `cd` command in the prompt/terminal/shell to change directory.
+The current directory can be checked with the `pwd` command and the files in the current directory can be viewed with `ls` (`dir` on Windows)
 - Run the test script with the command `python ecocrop_testdata_run.py`, it shouldn't take longer than a couple of minutes to run
 - There will be printouts on the screen displaying what the script is doing
-- The suitability scores output from the script will be sent to the 'testoutputs' folder, along with an example plot.
+- The suitability scores output from the script will be written to the 'testoutputs' folder, along with an example plot.

 The output plot should look like this:
 ![test ecocrop plot](testoutputs/verification/wheat_2020.png)